Ford Falcon (Australia): XK

 The first Falcon sold in Australia was the XK series, introduced in September 1960.
 It was initially offered only as a four-door sedan, in both Falcon and Falcon Deluxe trim levels.
-The XK was essentially a right-hand drive version of the North American model, although local country dealers often included modifications such as heavy-duty rear suspension (five leaves) and larger, 6.40 by 13-inch (16 by 33 centimetre), tyres.
+The XK was essentially a right-hand drive version of the North American model, although dealerships in Australia’s rural areas often included modifications such as heavy-duty rear suspension (five leaves) and larger, 6.40 by 13-inch (16 by 33 centimetre), tyres.

 The steering was light and the ride surprisingly good, on well-paved roads.
-The Falcon's "king-size" drum brakes actually had less lining area than the Zephyr's, but they were stopping a car that was over 100 kg lighter, and so were adequate.
-Whereas the North American model used an "economy" 3.10 to 1 rear-axle ratio, the Australian Falcon was built with a 3.56 to 1 ratio, which better complemented the torque characteristics of the engine, yet still allowed a reduction in cruising rpm when compared with the Zephyr.
+The Falcon's "king-size" drum brakes actually had less lining area than the Zephyr's, but they were stopping a car that was more than 100 kg lighter, and so were adequate.
+Whereas the North American model used an "economy" 3.10 to 1 rear-axle ratio, the XK’s axle had a 3.56 to 1 ratio, which better complemented the torque characteristics of the engine, yet still allowed a reduction in cruising rpm when compared with the Zephyr.

-The station wagon, added to the range in November 1960, lacked the American version's extended rear overhang due to concern that the back of the car might scrape on rough roads and spoon drains.
+The station wagon, added to the range in November 1960, had a shorter rear overhang (the length of the body from the rear wheels to the back of the vehicle) than the American version, due to concern that the back of the car might scrape on rough roads and spoon drains.

 Billed as being "Australian-with a world of difference", the Falcon offered the first serious alternative to Holden, and became an instant success.
 Sales were aided by the contemporary FB-series Holden being perceived as lacklustre and dated by comparison.
+(The FB had a similar appearance to mid-1950s American cars and a 138 cuin engine with only a manual transmission available, whereas the XK had a higher-power 144 cuin engine, with buyers able to select one of four different combinations – engines of two different compression ratios and an automatic or manual transmission.)

-However, before long, XK sales suffered from complaints about the durability on rough outback roads, due chiefly to collapsing front ball joints, and adjusting shims dropping out of the front suspension, both problems inducing some rather severe front camber; the car earned the unflattering nicknames "foul can" or "fault can" during this time.
+However, before long, XK sales suffered from complaints about the [car’s] durability on rough outback roads, due chiefly to collapsing front ball joints, and adjusting shims dropping out of the front suspension, both problems inducing some rather severe front camber; the car earned the unflattering nicknames "foul can" or "fault can" during this time.

 The XK range was expanded in May 1961 with the addition of utility and panel van body styles, officially designated the Falcon utility and Falcon sedan delivery, respectively.
+An optional 170 cuin engine was introduced late in the model's life, again in low- or high-compression versions.